 I read about too many negligent discharges involving re-holstering a handgun without sufficient brain engagement.
-Too many gun owners seem to take the process for granted or speed through it and don’t pay attention to what they’re doing.
+Too many gun owners seem to take the process for granted or rush it and don’t pay attention to what they’re doing.
 That can lead to embarrassment, pain or worse.
 Don’t let this happen to you.

 To some, holstering their gun looks cool.
 It shows the mastery of man over machine.
 But while style points are important in some endeavors, this isn’t one of them.

 The main reason for many of these negligent discharges is, of course, a Rule 3 violation; finger on the trigger when sights aren’t on target.
 A secondary cause is a piece of clothing or equipment insinuating itself into the trigger guard, causing the pistol to discharge…frequently into your leg.
 Here’s one such instance that comes to mind.

 Either way, an aggravating factor is a lack of attention paid to the process of securing the handgun.

 While some trainers emphasize holstering while keeping your situational awareness up, consider this: the pistol should only be put away when the fight is truly over.
 Not when your opponent is down, but when he’s incapacitated, handcuffed or otherwise restrained or covered by others.
 Once that happens — once you are positively sure there is no longer a threat — then you can re-holster.

 Caveat: if you are a civilian or off-duty cop, it’s never a good idea to have your blaster in your paws when the police arrive.